Introducing the VW T4 brake upgrade

 - Bleed your brake system as you may have some air or low fluid (yes it could be that simple…).
 Makes sure you get dot 4 brake fluid you will need 1L to do a full bleed.

 - Swap your discs for a higher specification.
-You can buy drilled / grooved discs that are bolt off/on for less than £100 (Example here) These vent the heat much better and will reduce fade.
+You can buy drilled / grooved discs that are bolt off/on for less than £100 (Example on eBay here) These vent the heat much better and will reduce fade.

 - Upgrade / replace your VW T4 brake hoses to braided lines… Read a bit more about this one below.